parisa-0/POC-LoginSystem/README.md

 # Basic Username/Password Login System

-This is a simple username/password login system implemented in Java using HDBC (Haskell Database Connectivity).
-The system allows users to register, log in, and manage their sessions securely.
+This is a simple username/password login system implemented in Java using MySQL database.
+The system allows users to register and log in.

 ## Features